-My name is Mike Weisman, and I’m on the Coach Engagement Team at CoachUp.
+My name is Mike Weisman, and I’m the Coach Engagement Manager here at CoachUp.
 I double as a part-time baseball coach on the CoachUp platform, so I also understand what it’s like to be a real coach using CoachUp.

-1. Remember the fee structure when setting your rates.
+4. Remember the fee structure when setting your rates.

 We all know that CoachUp makes a percentage of the rate we set, so make sure you are not in for any surprises when you complete that first training session.
 Use the tool in the packages tab that projects your earnings based on the rate you choose.

 When anticipating the fee structure, don’t set your price so you have your ideal payout on the first session, it gives an unrealistic price-point moving forward for a client, just so that you made what you wanted to make for the first session or two.

 The most accurate price point comes from blending the rate over all the sessions you are projecting to do with your clients and increases the chances the client is going to see a rate they are comfortable with for an extended period of time.